 We next wanted to understand how the populations in the context of each other lead to the different disease severities.
 We trained random forest models with the intital bacterial community relative abundance data at each taxonomic rank to predict toxin production, severe disease or final histopathologic score.
 Overall for predicting toxin production, microbial populations aggregated by their phylum level classificiation performed as well as models using lower taxonomic ranks (AUROC = 0.83, Figure S2).
 In the initial community populations of Verrucomicrobia, Campilobacterota and Proteobacteria contributed the most to the correct prediction of toxin production (Figure 5A).
-C. difficile was more likely to produce toxin when the initial community had smaller populations of Verrucomicrobia and Campilobacterota and had larger popluations of Proteobacteria.
+C. difficile was more likely to produce toxin when the initial community had smaller populations of Verrucomicrobia and Campilobacterota and had larger populations of Proteobacteria.
 Next, we assessed the ability of the community to predict severe disease.
 Class rank classification was sufficient to predict if the mouse would succumb to the infection before the end of the experiment (AUROC = 0.91, Figure S2).
 Groups of bacteria belonging to Bacilli, Firmicutes, and Erysipelotrichia contributed the most to the correct prediction.
 Larger populations of Bacilli and Firmicutes and reduced populations of Erysipelotrichia were more likely to result in moribundity (Figure 5B).
 Aside from Erysipelotrichia, the only other population decreased in moribund mice was Clostridia, all other features had increased populations in the moribund mice.
 Lastly, the initial community was able to predict if the mice would have a histopathologic score above or below the median score (median histopathologic score = 5) with the genera relative abundances (AUROC = 0.99, Figure S2).
 There were no genera with a significantly greater effect on the model performance than any others, indicating the model is reliant on many genera for the correct prediction.
 The model used some of the genera identified in the LEfSe analysis, such as populations of Coprobacillus, Anaerostipes, and Hungatella.
 Communities with greater populations of Hungatella, Eggerthella, Bifidobacterium, Duncaniella and Neisseria were more likely to have greater histopathologic scores.

 Disease severity consistent by donor community across strains/isolates.
 We used a single C. difficile isolate, ribotype 027 isolate 431 to characterize the range of disease severity and the features of the bacterial community associated with severity (10).
 Since we had used the same mice and C. difficile isolate in our first set of experiemnts, we next wanted to test if the effect of the community would apply to other C. difficile isolates.
-We selected three communities based on the result from our analysis thus far to select one community we would expect to result in a low clinical score (< 5), a high clinical score (> 5), and one with a high clinical score which becomes moribund.
+We selected three communities based on the result from our analysis thus far to select representative communities that we would expect to result in a low clinical score (< 5), a high clinical score (> 5), and a high clinical score which becomes moribund.
 Using genus level data to select the communities, we selected communities based on the relative abundance patterns of Sellimonas and Anaerotignum (higher abundance in mice with a low clinical score), Lachnospiracea (lower abundance in moribund mice), Hungatella and Eisenbergiella (higher abundance in moderate mice and lower in moribund mice), Clostridium sensu stricto (higher in moribund mice by both LEfSe analysis and RF model) and Enterocloster (lower in moribund mice and a negative linear trend with disease severity by LEfSe analysis) (Figure S3).
 With this set of human fecal communities selected, we inoculated mice via oral gavage of the human fecal slurry and allowed two weeks for the a community to establish.
 We then challenged the mice with a different C. difficile (10).
 The disease severity for this set of experiments closely matched that in our first set of experiments with C. difficile isolate 431 (Figure 6).

 Discussion